nabbisen/sui-id/ROADMAP.md

 - Admin-initiated MFA reset (lifts every second factor for a user whose authenticator app, recovery codes, and passkeys have all been lost).
+- `docs/deployment.md` — chronological install walkthrough from a
+  fresh Linux server to a hardened production deployment.

 ## Explicitly **not** on the roadmap